 If you’re looking to add a touch of the surreal to your photography, then editing infrared photos may be just what you need.
 Infrared photos are taken with a special type of camera filter that allows you to see light that is normally invisible to the naked eye.
 This makes them perfect for creating dreamlike images that seem almost otherworldly.
 But how do you edit infrared photos?
 Keep reading to find out.

 How to Edit Infrared Photos in Infrared Photography

-We are used to seeing the world in colours.
-But there is more to colours than the so called visible light spectrum that our brains perceive.
+We are used to seeing the world in colors.
+But there is more to colors than the so called visible light spectrum that our brains perceive.
 Visible light takes up a small fraction of the entire electromagnetic spectrum.

 Infrared light starts right after the red light of visible spectra and is, therefore, invisible to us.
 In infrared photography, the sensor (or the film) reacts to infrared light while a filter will cut all visible and UV light.
-For the kind of infrared photography we are interested in, we use the so called near-infrared light (see image above).
+For the kind of infrared photography we are interested in, we use the so called near-infrared light.

 We don’t usually see infrared images.
 Because of this, infrared photography can turn any view into an unexpected masterpiece.

 All you need is a tripod, as you will be doing long exposures, and an infrared filter such as the Hoya R72.
 You don’t even have to rush out and invest in a modified camera yet.
 Just make sure your current camera can see infrared light (photograph the LED light on your remote control).
 If you want to know more on how to use your stock camera for infrared photography,read this article on how to start with infrared photography, and come back after.